UKSA & THE LITTLE GLOSTER

 As a result of the new partnership, UKSA has launched two new facilities in its training centre, a fully equipped cabin/dining room designed by The Little Gloster, alongside the superyacht galley and laundry room, giving students a comprehensive superyacht simulation experience.

-The collaboration will see Ben and Holly run the SY interior training of the students that have signed up for the immersive twenty one day UKSA Superyacht course.
+The collaboration will see Ben, Holly & Kaya run the Superyacht interior training of the students that have signed up for the immersive twenty one day UKSA Superyacht course.
 These new standards have been specially designed by industry experts, who have worked in the superyacht industry themselves, to meet the growing demand for well-trained professional crew onboard some of the world’s most luxurious yachts.

 The Superyacht Hospitality course is a unique programme designed to equip students with the knowledge and skills required to work as a steward/stewardess in the fast-growing superyacht sector with a focus on going above & beyond industry expectations.
 As part of the course, students will be trained by Ben & Holly Cooke as well as Kaya Simpson (who worked with Ben & Holly at The Little Gloster Restaurant & previously on board Superyachts) to deliver exceptional levels of service and will leave fully appreciating the attention to detail expected onboard 7-star luxury vessels, which will set them apart from other international candidates applying for the same roles.